 We’re big fans of incorporating the benefits of aromatherapy into everyday life; it’s time to make them part of your daily routines.
 Here are the six essential oils I can’t live without and my at-home methods for using them.

-5 Best Essential Oils for Everyday Use
+6 Best Essential Oils for Everyday Use

 2. Tea Tree

-Not only is it effective on skin imperfections, tea tree oil can also protect your body and purify your environment.
+Not only is it effective on skin imperfections, but tea tree oil can also be used on the rest of your body and to purify your environment.

-Or diffuse a few drops in a room with a simple reed diffuser or buy a diffuser like this one that covers a larger area.
-You can also add 2–3 drops to a humidifier or a pot of water on the stove.
-Avoid direct use of eucalyptus with infants and young children.
+Or simply diffuse a few drops in a room with a simple reed diffuser, or buy a diffuser like this one that covers a larger area.
+You can also add 2–3 drops to a humidifier or even a pot of water on the stove (with the stove turned off).